Wilfrida-Were/Wilfrida-Were/README.md

 # 🌟 Hi, I’m Wilfrida Were

-💡 **Data & AI Consultant** on a mission to help Founders turn Data into clear, confident decisions
+💡 **Data & AI Consultant** on a mission to make data and AI simple, clear, and actionable for everyone.
+I help founders, teams, and individuals cut through the noise by translating complex tools and analytics into clear insights and confident decisions. 💡

 📊 Here I **share & teach** through case studies, insights and tailored recommendations.